jonisavo/website/resume.md

 ## IT background
 2019 - Present
 {: .resume-side}
-### Creating a chat bot with Python
-I developed an automated bot for Discord, a popular instant messaging service.
-Python’s asynchronous capabilities and the discord.py API were utilized to interface with the chat platform.
-You can view the source [here][zedrogames-bot].

-2019 - Present
-{: .resume-side}
 ### System management with Linux
 I bought a Virtual Private Server running **Debian Linux** to host my web (nginx), mail (Postfix, Dovecot, OpenDKIM, SpamAssassin) and Git servers.